-This form is to be filled in by a project manager (or their delegate) or a team leader - Road and Maintenance Division, on the discovery of an unexpected heritage item during construction or maintenance works.
-Date: corded by: • clude name and sition) Project name: Description of works being undertaken (eg Removal of failed pavement by excavation and pouring concrete slabs in 1m x 1m replacement sections). act location of item nation on Parramatta Roa er of Johnston Street, d, eas st Description of iter ກ found (What type ເ of ite em is it likely to be?
+and Maintenance nager (or their delegate) or a team leader - Road ery of an unexpected heritage item during Date: corded by: clude name and '' ition) Project name: (eg Removal of failed p rks being undertake avement by excavation a in 1m x 1m replacement act location of item nation on Parramatta Roa er of Johnston Street, d, eas st Description of iter n found (What type of ite m is it likely to be?
 Tick the relevant boxes).
 A. A relic A 'relic' is evidence of a past human activity relating to the settlement of NSW with local or state heritage significance.
 A relic might include bottles, utensils, plates, cups, household items, tools, implements, and similar items.
 B. A 'work, bui lding or structure' A 'work' can generally be defined as a form infrastructure such as tram tracks, a culvert, road base, a bridge pier, kerbing, and similar items.
 C. An Aborigin al object An 'Aboriginal object' may include stone tools, stone flakes, shell middens, rock art, scarred trees and human bones.
-D .
-Bone Bones can either be human or animal remains.
+D. Bone Bones can either be human or animal remains.
 Remember that you must contact the local police immediately by telephone if you are certain that the bone(s) are human remains .
 E. Other